endcerro/hashtag-tafeuille/README.md

 **hashtag-tafeuille** is a Twitter Battle App build with Node.js for the #TaFeuille event.

-Two teams are fighting : Red vs Blue.
+Two teams are fighting : Black vs Blue.
 Each team has a dedicaded keyword, and people tweets with the keyword to give a point.
 The app streams tweets depending on those keywords, and count them to award the winner.

 This is the server-side App, that provides data to a client-side App through Socket.io.